Home > All Recipes > Small Cakes > Small Vanilla Orange Gingerbread Cream Cake

 Vanilla Orange Cake

 • Preheat the oven to 350F degrees and adjust the oven rack to the middle position.
-Line the bottom of 2 6-Inch round cake pans with a piece of parchment paper cut to fit.
-Lightly grease and flour the pans.
-NoteI like to use a baking spray with flour to make things easier!
+Line the bottom of 2 6-inch round cake pans with a piece of parchment paper cut to fit.
+Lightly grease the paper and pans.

 • In a small mixing bowl, whisk together the flour, baking powder, baking soda, and salt.